SamCodes96/BlazorFaceRecog/README.md

 ﻿### About
-Initially started this to mess with Blazor WASM.
-The intention was to use some kind of .NET library for the actual facial recognition instead of just doing it in JS.
+Initially started this to mess with Blazor WASM, with the intention of using some kind of .NET library for client side facial recognition instead of just doing it in JS.
-Sadly that usually involves some kind of DLL/runtime that can only run on a server, or I would need to go down a low level WASM rabbit hole.
+However doing so usually involves some kind of DLL/runtime that can only run on a server, or would require a trip down a low level WASM rabbit hole.
 In retrospect this would probably be better off as a Blazor server app since it uses SignalR anyway... ¯\\_(ツ)_/¯

 ### Project Setup